Chaima-LGDOUR/finalProject/readme/readme.md

 //The paintEvent() function is straightforward to implement.
 We begin by calling the base
-//class's implementation of paintEvent() before constructing a QPainter for use on the board void TetrixBoard::paintEvent(QPaintEvent *event)
+//class's implementation of paintEvent() before constructing a QPainter for use on the board

+void TetrixBoard::paintEvent(QPaintEvent *event)
 {
     QFrame::paintEvent(event);
     QPainter painter(this);
-    QRect rect = contentsRect(); //Since the board is a subclass of QFrame, we obtain a QRect that covers the area inside
+    QRect rect = contentsRect(); //Since the board is a subclass of QFrame,
+    //we obtain a QRect that covers the area inside
     //the frame decoration before drawing our own content.

     //If the game is paused, we want to hide the existing state of the board and show some text.
     //We achieve this by painting text onto the widget and returning early from the function.
-    //The rest of the painting is performed after this point. if (isPaused) {
+    //The rest of the painting is performed after this point.

+    if (isPaused) {
         painter.setPen ( Qt::white );
         painter.drawText(rect, Qt::AlignCenter, tr("Pause"));